Free YouTube Title Tester — A/B Score Titles Before You Publish

 Yes — Hindi (Devanagari and Latin script) and Hinglish are first-class.
 Hinglish hook words like kaise, sirf, bina, and jaldi count toward hook strength, and the language setting tunes the AI-Overview heuristic to how Hindi-first viewers actually type their searches.

-How is this different from CoSchedule or vidIQ title analyzers?
+How is this different from TubeBuddy's A/B testing or CoSchedule's analyzer?

 Why does the tool score AI-Overview readiness separately?